takeitgraceful/elkstack/README.md

 ansible-playbook [playbook name]

--  Which file do you update to make Ansible run the playbook on a specific machine:
+-  Which file do I update to make Ansible run the playbook on a specific machine:

 /etc/ansible/hosts